NEW DEADLINE: DECEMBER 07, 2020

 Theme: Achieving Ubuntu: Reframing Equity, Partnership and Social Change

-The Canadian Association of African Studies (CAAS) extends a special invitation to all scholars and professionals working on all aspects of African Studies for its next annual conference to be held on June 3-5th, 2020 at Western University under the auspices of the Congress of Humanities and Social Sciences.
-The CAAS conference aims to explore in both French and English, many facets offered by the Congress theme of Bridging Divide: Confronting Colonialism & Anti-Black Racism.
-The conference hopes to inspire interdisciplinary or multidisciplinary inquiry as well as perspectives.
-The African philosophy of Ubuntu – “I am what I am, because of who we all are” offers a powerful framework through which members of CAAS can engage with Congress’s broad theme of Bridging Divides.
-Papers on all topics related to the conference theme in its broadest sense will be considered.
-However, to inspire thinking, CAAS offers the theme: Achieving Ubuntu: Reframing Equity, Partnership and Social Change.
+The Canadian Association of African Studies (CAAS) extends a special invitation to all scholars and professionals working on all aspects of African Studies for its next annual conference to be hosted by the Africa Institute, Western University on June 6-9th, 2021 at the Ivey Business School.
+The CAAS hopes to inspire interdisciplinary or multidisciplinary inquiry as well as perspectives in relation to the ongoing exploration of anti Black racism and anti colonialism.
+The African philosophy of Ubuntu – “I am what I am, because of who we all are” offers a powerful framework through which members of CAAS can engage with our theme: Achieving Ubuntu: Reframing Equity, Partnership and Social Change.

 As always, the conference welcomes papers on all topics, but for those reflecting on the dynamics of bridging divides and achieving Ubuntu, we suggest the following axes to orient contributions from a multidisciplinary and global perspective:

-2) A panel proposal or roundtable proposal should include a panel title and brief description (300-600 words) and the intent of the panel, the name of the panel organizer(s) and of panel participants.
-Please note that all participants must create a member profile in the CAAS system in order for their paper to be included for consideration.
+- A panel proposal or roundtable proposal should include a panel title and brief description (300-600 words) and the intent of the panel, the name of the panel organizer(s) and of panel participants.
+Please provide the email addresses of all participants along with their institutional affiliations.
 Panels should consist of no more than four participants.

 CAAS is committed to equity and diversity and welcomes applications from women, visible minorities, Africa-based scholars, scholars at all ranks and career stage, persons with disabilities, and persons of any sexual orientation or gender identity.
 CAAS is enriched intellectually, socially and culturally by the presence and participation of people from diverse backgrounds.